steunix/passweaver-api/docs/index.md

 ```
 and in another item you may have just only a flat string.

-It's up to the consumer to decode and handle the data, based on the `type` field.
+It's up to the consumer to decode and handle the data, maybe based on the `type` field (see Item types below).

 An item has also a mandatory `title` field, that can be searched for and is NOT encrypted: do not use it for storing sensitive information.

 The `metadata` field is NOT encrypted as well but not mandatory, and it allows to store any additional uncrypted info for a given item.

+### Item types

+Item types are categorized, and they just consist of a code and a description.

 ### Folders

-Folders, just like in a file system, holds a collection of items and/or subfolders.
-Each folder may hold specific persmissions for a given group, and will inherit parent's credentials (see 'Permissions' below).
+Folders, just like in a file system, hold collections of items and/or subfolders.
+Each folder may hold specific persmissions for a given group, and will inherit parent's permissions (see 'Permissions' below).

-PassWeaver API has 2 predefined folders that cannot be modified:
+PassWeaver API has 2 predefined folders that cannot be modified or deleted:
 - Root folder
 - Personal folders root